 Parents, or those with parental responsibility, have a legal right to free access to their child's educational record (which includes most information about a student) within 15 school days of receipt of a written request.
-This right applies up to the child's 18th birthday.

 11. Biometric recognition systems